cpacker/MemGPT/README.md

 > The MemGPT package and Docker image have been renamed to `letta` to clarify the distinction between MemGPT agents and the API server / runtime that runs LLM agents as *services*.
 >
 > You use the **Letta _framework_** to create **MemGPT _agents_**.
 Read more about the relationship between MemGPT and Letta [here](https://www.letta.com/blog/memgpt-and-letta).

-Visit our [documentation page](https://docs.letta.com) for information on setup and usage.

 ## 👾 Quick install